YaromirKo/biostatistics-GnRH_TRH_CCK/README.md

-# biostatistics-GnRH_TRH_CCK
+# Hypothalamic asymmetry for differential endocrine control of left and right body sides

-Hypothalamic asymmetry for differential endocrine control of left and right body sides
+### Abstract

 Beyond neural pathways, the brain may regulate the left and right sides of the body through neurohormones released from the hypothalamus into the bloodstream.
 Hemisphere-specific